-To say there are 100’s of fitness accessories for those of us who enjoy weight and strength training would be a big understatement in 2020.
+To say there are 100’s of fitness accessories for those of us who enjoy weight and strength training would be a big understatement.
 It feels like new kit is being released every single week.

 This page lists the top accessories, covering the smaller machines and training aids as well as things like belts, mats and stands.
 The main equipment is broken out – this is usually worth a separate review – you can find separate sections on the following areas via these links: